michaeldammann/GraphAugmentor/README.md

 - Drop edges (`drop_edges_directed`, `drop_edges_undirected`): Drop `aug_ratio`*100 % of the edges in the graphs.
 Available for both directed and undirected graphs.
 - Identity (`identity`): Return the original graph. (`aug_ratio` has no effect)

-## Examples
+## Usage and Examples
-See [examples.py](graphaugmentor/examples.py) for an example for a batch of directed and a batch of undirected graphs.
+You can either use the functions directly from [singlegraphaugmentations.py](graphaugmentor/singlegraphaugmentations.py) for single graphs or use the [BatchAugmentor](graphaugmentor/batchaugmentor.py) to specify what augmentations to use (`augmentfunclist`), together with the `aug_ratio` settings summarized in `augmentfuncratiodict` and a custom sample distribution (`probs`). `BatchAugmentor` then provides `augment_batch` to augment a single batch, e.g., provided by the PyTorch Geometric DataLoader.
+The number of (random) augmentations each graph can be customized using `num_augs`.
+See [examples.py](graphaugmentor/examples.py) for a minimal example for a batch of directed and a batch of undirected graphs.